HiraZaidii/stress-escape-/README.md

 The page consists of four pages and fourteen features

 ### Logo and Navigation Bar
-- Featured on all five pages
+- Featured on all the pages
 - The navbar is fully responsive and when you hover it highlight the button
+- User stories 2, 3, 4, 5, 8, 9
 ![logo and navbar](https://user-images.githubusercontent.com/98779723/160284792-eb9aff62-ff33-4a2a-8edb-7089b4d189d4.PNG)